 Allowing your children to have a feeling of control is helpful and makes them more comfortable and co-operative.
 Another way to give your children a feeling of control and predictability is implementing the tell-show-do technique whereby they are told exactly what is going to happen before it happens.

 If all else fails in alleviating your child’s dental phobia then it would be best if you ask your dentist about your alternatives in lessening your child’s phobia.
 Your dentist can suggest different treatments like sedation or protective stabilization but if the phobia is generalized then you can opt for therapy with a child psychologist.

-A dental marketer at Michael G. Long DDS and a believer in holistic health, Grace Clark lives by the rule that health and happiness go hand in hand.
+A dental marketer and a believer in holistic health, Grace Clark lives by the rule that health and happiness go hand in hand.
 She writes on various topics focusing on dental and oral hygiene, healthy living and holistic health.
-When she’s not working or blogging, she enjoys spending her time with her family and volunteering at the local youth centers where she educates children about the importance of health and fitness.
+When she’s not working or blogging, she enjoys spending her time with her family and volunteering at the local youth centres where she educates children about the importance of health and fitness.

 How To Prepare Your Child For A Smooth Fir...

 You know the importance of dental check-up but don’t know how to prepare your reluctant child for...

 Arun Sharma • 13 min read